EMERGING MARKETS-Latam stocks and currencies slump on global growth concerns

 Strategists with Bank of America Merrill Lynch recommend

-clients sell the sol, aiming at a rate of 3.55 per dollar.
-The
+clients sell the Peruvian sol, aiming at a rate of 3.55 per U.S.

 "Given the wide differences in economic policy proposals by